-Once the CPE has sent a REG-REQ to the BS, it shall wait for a REG-RSP to authorize it to forward traffic to the network.
+Once the CPE has sent a REG-REQ to the BS/MR-BS, it shall wait for a REG-RSP to authorize it to forward traffic to the network.
 Figure 43 shows the waiting procedure that shall be followed by the CPE.

+From encoding CPE operation capabilities in the REG-RSP (7.7.7.3.4.13), the CPE will operate as one of operating modes: a fixed subscriber CPE, a portable subscriber CPE (Mode I), a centralized scheduling R-CPE, or a distributed scheduling R-CPE (fixed or portable Mode II).